• Skip to primary navigation

 What Reading Skills Parents Should Teach

-Teach the sounds of the consonant letters. (from Teacher’s Guide)
+Begin by teaching the sounds of the consonant letters.

 When teaching the consonant sounds, avoid as much as possible adding the /uh/ sound after the consonant sounds.
 As an example the sound for b is not /buh/; the sound for b is /b/.
 The sound for c is not /cuh/; the sound for c is /c/.
 Two consonant letters, however, do require that a slight /uh/ sound be added at the end of their sounds in order to pronounce them correctly.
 Those two consonant letters are w /wuh/, and y /yuh/.